 What Are Baking Pans Made Out Of?

 One of the most important aspects of deciding which pans you’ll need will be examining the materials they’re made from.
-Each type of materials makes a difference in how food bakes.
+Each type of material makes a difference in how food bakes.
 Be sure to look into the uses of each material before choosing the pans you buy.

 Baking pans come in a variety of materials, including: